 Course code 349 URL http://eclass.uowm.gr/courses/MECH173/ Recommended Prerequisites Heat Transfer Fluid Mechanics Thermodynamics Steam Generators Course content Introduction to energy systems, Global, European and National energy balance, Fossil Fuels, Conventional power generation, Wind Power, Biomass & Synthetic Fuels (thermochemical and biological methods of biomass conversion to gaseous, liquid and solid biofuels), Hydrogen production, storage and use in fuel cells, Technoeconomic evaluation, Kwh cost calculation.
-Expected learning outcomes and competences to be acquired: The course deals with a number of special topics related to energy production: (a) conventional & alternative energy conversion technologies; (b) cogeneration; (c) levelized cost estimation of kWh Upon successful completion of the course the student will be able to: Acquire a general overview of the energy forms and their share in the global, European and national energy balance.
+Expected learning outcomes and competences to be acquired: The course deals with a number of special topics related to energy production: (a) conventional &amp; alternative energy conversion technologies; (b) cogeneration; (c) levelized cost estimation of kWh Upon successful completion of the course the student will be able to: Acquire a general overview of the energy forms and their share in the global, European and national energy balance.
 Be aware of the modern trends in energy balances at a global level.
 Understand the origin, types and energy flows of conventional forms of energy (coal, oil, natural gas).
 Identify the corresponding shares for RES and nuclear energy.
-Understand conventional fossil fuel power technologies and the corresponding environmental impacts.
 Understand the usefulness of RES (wind, solar, biomass, geothermal).
 Understand the principle of operation of energy conversion technologies for converting wind and solar power as well as bioenergy into electricity, heat and biofuels.